 The average lead-time for tornado warnings is just 13 minutes.
 People in their homes are often unable to get to a public shelter that quickly, which has enticed many residents to construct their own tornado shelters.

-A properly installed shelter with a tornado-resistant door assembly can save lives.
+Properly installed tornado safe room doors can save lives.
 Unfortunately, missing a small detail in the product selection or installation process can result in it not being able to withstand the violent debris of a tornado.

 The main elements of a shelter are the walls and door.
-The purpose of this webpage is to provide tips to homeowners on the selection and installation of tornado-resistant door assemblies.
+Our aim with this guide is to help with the selection and installation of tornado safe room door assemblies.